TillMacher/dbDNA/README.md

 ### BLAST+
 BLAST+ is a software to create BLAST databases and perform BLAST searches on custom (local) databases.
 More information about the installation of BLAST+ can be found [here](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata).

+### APSCALE blast
+APSCALE is a software to process (e)DNA metabarcoding datasets.
+The blastn module is used to perform BLAST searches on custom (local) databases.
+More information about the installation of APSCALE blast can be found [here](https://github.com/TillMacher/apscale_gui).

 ## Settings file